chef/chef-web-docs/chef_master/source/chef_automate.rst

    :width: 40px
    :height: 17px

+.. danger:: This documentation covers an outdated version of Chef Automate.
+See the `Chef Automate site <https://www.chef.io/automate/quickstart>`__ for current documentation.
+The new Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.

 .. end_tag

 Chef Automate provides a full suite of enterprise capabilities for workflow, node visibility and compliance.